SystemsApproach/tcpcc/aqm.rst

 ===================================

-We now look at the role routers can play in congestion control, an appproach often referred to as *Active Queue Management* (AQM).
-By their very nature, AQM introduces an element of avoidance to the end-to-end solution, even when paired with a contro-based approach like TCP Reno.
+We now look at the role routers can play in congestion control, an approach often referred to as *Active Queue Management* (AQM).
+By their very nature, AQM introduces an element of avoidance to the end-to-end solution, even when paired with a control-based approach like TCP Reno.

 Changing router behavior has never been the Internet’s preferred way